WabweniBrian/projecthub/README.md

 # PROJECTHUB - A Realtime Project Management Platform

-This is a simple realtime project management platform with pusher.
-It includes features like:
+This is a simple realtime project management platform with pusher:

 ## Built With